devhid/kumo/kumo_report.md

       **Returns:** A namedtuple of the following form:

       ```Python
-      namedtuple('Form', ['url', 'username', 'passname'])
+      namedtuple('Form', ['url', 'username', 'passname', 'action'])
       ```

       if a login form is found in the current webpage, `None` otherwise.

-      - `url`: The action url that the form submits to.
+      - `url`: The action url that the form submits to, relative to the `base_url`.
 If none is provided, the input `base_url` is used instead.
       - `username`: The value of the name attribute in the username input tag.
       - `passname`: The value of the name attribute in the password input tag.
+      - `action`: `url` with "/" removed

       - **Detection Method**

         **kumo** detects login forms by scanning the html document of each webpage, looking for a form with a `post` method.
 Within each of the form that it finds, it parses the input tags and analyzes all their attributes.
 The attribute values are compared with a predefined set of keywords to determine whether the input is a username/email input or a password input.
 Username inputs also typically require the attribute-value pair `type="text"` while password inputs typically require the attribute value pair `type="password"`.
 To distinguish login forms from register forms, **kumo** analyzes the submit portion of the form, looking through the attribute values and text for keywords within another predefined set that would indicate that the form's function is for login rather than for register.

 - #### Brute-forcing